West Point, Alabama

 West Point is a town in Cullman County, Alabama, United States.
 The population was 584 at the 2020 census.
 West Point was incorporated on October 15, 1977.

+History

+Settlement began in the late 1870s, as families started building homes in the then unnamed community.
+Several industries began in the early 1900s, including a sawmill, grist mill, and cotton gin.
+Telephone service was also introduced in 1909.

+Around 1910, the residents decided to name the community West Point.
+Education started when the first school was built in 1918, replacing a school near Crooked Creek.
+Then, a high school was established in the 1930s.

+West Point was later incorporated in 1977.

 Geography

-West Point is located in northwest Cullman County at (34.2387103, -86.9591727).
+West Point is located in northwest Cullman County.

 According to the United States Census Bureau, the town has a total area of(coach Miller) 3.875 sqmi, of which 3.848 sqmi is land and 0.027 sqmi, is water.